rjsweet/reading-notes/201_notes/class_03.md

   #### Questions

-    -How to position Elements among other elements.
+    - How to position Elements among other elements.
     - Each Element is a box.
 It has a height and a width which equates to a number.
     - Each different element type has different default properties for these numbers.

     The CSS properties to consider that control an element's box.
-    -Margin: Space between the element content, and any element adjacent to it.
+    - Margin: Space between the element content, and any element adjacent to it.
-    -Padding: The space around the content itself and it's surrounding box. ((background colors will be 'behind' this?
+    - Padding: The space around the content itself and it's surrounding box. ((background colors will be 'behind' this?
 Look this up.
 Also look up the alterable nature of the individual properties.))
     -Border: Includes size, style and color; "thin, solid, black" A line (of various widths), around just the content.
-    -Height + Width: the amount of space the actual content takes up.
+    - Height + Width: the amount of space the actual content takes up.

-        -reference CSS2 Cheat Sheet in class repository- -also https://css-playground.com/view/53/box-model-introduction-playground
+        - reference CSS2 Cheat Sheet in class repository- -also https://css-playground.com/view/53/box-model-introduction-playground
           - also https://css-tricks.com/fighting-the-space-between-inline-block-elements/

     Other things to look up

-      -"reset css"
+      - "reset css"
-      -" how to clear floats in css"
+      - " how to clear floats in css"

 ## Formal JS Logic

-  -What goes inside of those parenthesis of a conditional statement.
+  - What goes inside of those parenthesis of a conditional statement.
-  -Truthy vs Falsey; these are things that are not specifically true or false that js thinks are true or false.
+  - Truthy vs Falsey; these are things that are not specifically true or false that js thinks are true or false.
-    -Booleans: true and false.
+    - Booleans: true and false.
 1 or 0.
-    -JS is wierd and has this idea of things that evaluate to true / false without being exactly True or False.
+    - JS is wierd and has this idea of things that evaluate to true / false without being exactly True or False.
-      -Truthy
+      - Truthy
-        -true
+        - true
-        -numbers 1 or more, as well as 1 or more negative numbers will evaluate to true
+        - numbers 1 or more, as well as 1 or more negative numbers will evaluate to true
         - strings that are not empty
         -'0' will evaluate to true
-      -Falsey
+      - Falsey
         - False
         - 0
         - '' empty strings